 - Carefully enter your Personal information and make any necessary corrections online or on the form itself.
 Please indicate:

 - if you plan to commute to Pace University.
 Your adviser will take this into account as he/she creates your class schedule.

 - if English is not your first language.
 This will all help to determine your English placement.

 - Indicate your Intended Major.
 The list of the majors that are available on your campus can be found in the Pre-Registration Instruction and Advising Guide (see above).
 If you are still considering your choice of major, please indicate that by checking the “Unsure/open to many areas” box provided on the form.
 Please also indicate which areas are of interest to you.

 - Specify your Learning Community preferences.
 Select four CAP Learning Communities that you are interested in taking and list them according to your preference.
-A complete list of Learning Communities is provided in the New York City Learning Communities Supplement.
+A complete list of Learning Communities is provided in the New York City Learning Communities Supplement (PDF).
 PLEASE BE SURE TO SELECT A CAP LEARNING COMMUNITY.
 Read the description of each Learning Community before you indicate your preferences.
 An Advisor will make every effort to accommodate your preferences in the order you list them.

 - Select Areas of Interest that appeal to you.
 Please select as many areas as you like, but make sure that you select no fewer than five.
 Your Advisor will consult this section of the Course Selection Questionnaire in order to complete your first semester schedule.